borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 In either case, you may also need to install the `bash-completion` Linux package and restart your shell (`exit` and open a new shell).

+For macOS, you can enable shell completion by setting up [`bash-completion@2`](https://formulae.brew.sh/formula/bash-completion@2) and then running above global command. `sudo` is not required.

 ### Colored output